Bullying, Cyberbullying and E-safety

 Heathcote School and Science College is aware of the issue of bullying.
 We take incidences very seriously and treat them with confidentiality where possible.
 We acknowledge that many young people have fears and perceptions of bullying which require addressing.
 Staff are kept fully informed of bullying incidents or concerns.

 In addition to our Anti-Bullying assemblies, pastoral power-points and staff vigilance we are introducing Anti-Bullying Ambassadors from early 2017.
-These are students from across the school who have applied to be Ambassadors, willing to give up their time to listen, talk to and support any victims of bullying throughout the school day.
+These are pupils from across the school who have applied to be Ambassadors, willing to give up their time to listen, talk to and support any victims of bullying throughout the school day.
 The team of Ambassadors will be led by two senior prefects and a number of voluntary staff.
-The ambassadors are there to offer guidance to students whilst encouraging a form of correspondence between students and teachers.
-They will work closely with Heads of Year and Learning Managers in highlighting concerns for any students throughout the school.
-Senior prefects and staff will be undertaking training with The Diana Award alongside some younger students to fully implement the initiative.
+The ambassadors are there to offer guidance to pupils whilst encouraging a form of correspondence between pupils and teachers.
+They will work closely with Heads of Year and Learning Managers in highlighting concerns for any pupils throughout the school.
+Senior prefects and staff will be undertaking training with The Diana Award alongside some younger pupils to fully implement the initiative.